kferris10/AnimintBlog/_posts/2015-06-27-Introducing-Backgrounds-for-Animint.md

+---
+layout: post
-# Introducing Backgrounds for Animint
+title: Introducting Backgrounds for Animint
+date: June 27, 2015
-Kevin
+author: Kevin
+---

 [Animint](https://github.com/tdhock/animint) is an R package designed to create *anim*ated and *int*eractive web graphics.
 It takes a simple ggplot like this one ...